Dangerous Women – Simply Convivial

 Although my friend and would-be companion ended up unable to join me, and although I had to get up at 4:30am and leave just after 5am, I attended the Dangerous Women conference put on by the “Femina girls“: Nancy Wilson and daughters and daughter-in-law.

-This was a pre-conference before the Grace Agenda conference, but I just went for the morning, lunch, and early afternoon, stuck around for the NSA Disputatio with Mark Driscoll, then headed home and was home before the kids’ bedtime.
+This was a pre-conference before the Grace Agenda conference, but I just went for the morning, lunch, and early afternoon, then headed home and was home before the kids’ bedtime.

-So, I’ll share now the gist of my notes, which I hope will whet your appetite for the audio.
+So, I’ll share now the gist of my notes, which I hope will whet your appetite for the recordings, which can be found inside the Canon+ app.

 Nancy Wilson: Dangerous Women